bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+Unreleased

+- IP addresses are now shown on occasions.

 ### 4.8.0 (December 2023)

 🧩 This release contains minor fixes, some code cleanup, and adds [support for add-ons](https://simple-history.com/2023/simple-history-4-8-0-introducing-add-ons/)!